Safety and Security

 For additional information about this service, call 202-994-RIDE.
 During all other hours, escorts are provided by GWPD officers.

 Safe working conditions are important.
-Any unsafe conditions, should be reported to your supervisor.
+Any unsafe conditions, should be reported to your manager.
 Examples of unsafe conditions include, but are not limited to:

 - slippery floors,